Flow (psychology): Experience sampling method

 The ESM requires individuals to fill out the experience sampling form (ESF) at eight randomly chosen time intervals throughout the day.
 The purpose of this is to understand subjective experiences by estimating the time intervals that individuals spend in specific states during everyday life.
 The ESF is made up of 13 categorical items and 29 scaled items.
 The purpose of the categorical items is to determine the context and motivational aspects of the current actions (these items include: time, location, companionship/desire for companionship, activity being performed, reason for performing activity).
-Because these questions are open-ended, the answers need to be coded by researchers.
+Because these are open-ended questions, the answers need to be coded by researchers.
 This needs to be done carefully so as to avoid any biases in the statistical analysis.
 The scaled items are intended to measure the levels of a variety of subjective feelings that the individual may be experiencing.
-The ESM is more complex than the FQ and contributes to the understanding of how flow plays out in a variety of situations, however the possible biases make it a risky choice.
+The ESM is more complex than the FQ and contributes to understanding how flow plays out in a variety of situations.
+However, the possible biases make it a risky choice.

 Standardized scales

-Some researchers are not satisfied with the methods mentioned above and have set out to create their own scales.
-The scales developed by Jackson and Eklund are the most commonly used in research, mainly because they are still consistent with Csíkszentmihályi's definition of flow and consider flow as being both a state and a trait.
-Jackson and Eklund created two scales that have been proven to be psychometrically valid and reliable: the flow state scale-2 (which measures flow as a state), and the dispositional flow scale-2 (designed to measure flow as either a general trait or domain-specific trait).
-The statistical analysis of the individual results from these scales gives a much more complete understanding of flow than the ESM and the FQ.
+Jackson and colleagues have created several scales that have been proven to be psychometrically valid and reliable: the Flow State Scale-2 (FSS-2) (which measures flow as a state), and the Dispositional Flow Scale-2 (DFS-2) (designed to measure flow as a trait, either general or domain-specific), being the most widely known.
+The statistical analysis of the DFS-2 and FSS-2 scales gives a more complete understanding of flow from a dimensional perspective than the ESM or the FQ.
+Jackson and colleagues also created short versions of the FSS-2 and DFS-2, and an additional brief scale that assesses the subjective experience of flow, called the Core Flow Scales.
+More recently, the Psychological Flow Scale (PFS) that was designed to be used across domains and scientific disciplines was validated and offers a parsimonious alternative model of flow.

 Characteristics

-The flow state can be entered while performing any activity, although it is more likely to occur when the task or activity is wholeheartedly engaged for intrinsic purposes.
-Passive activities such as taking a bath or even watching TV, usually do not elicit a flow experience because active engagement is prerequisite to entering the flow state.
-While the activities that induce flow vary and may perhaps be multifaceted, Csikszentmihályi asserts that the experience of flow is similar whatever the activity.
+The flow state can be entered while performing any activity; however, it is more likely to occur when the task or activity is wholeheartedly engaged for intrinsic purposes.
+Passive activities such as taking a bath or even watching TV usually do not elicit a flow experience because active engagement is prerequisite to entering the flow state.
+While the activities that induce flow vary and may be multifaceted, Csikszentmihályi asserts that the experience of flow is similar whatever the activity.

 Flow theory postulates that three conditions must be met to achieve flow: